carbon-language/carbon-lang/docs/design/README.md

 -   `0x1FE` (hexadecimal)
 -   `0b1010` (binary)

-Underscores `_` may be as a digit separator, but only in conventional locations.
+Underscores `_` may be as a digit separator, but for decimal and hexadecimal literals, they can only appear in conventional locations.
+Numeric literals are
-Numeric literals are case-sensitive: `0x`, `0b` must be lowercase, whereas hexadecimal digits must be uppercase.
+case-sensitive: `0x`, `0b` must be lowercase, whereas hexadecimal digits must be uppercase.
 Integer literals never contain a `.`.

 Unlike in C++, literals do not have a suffix to indicate their type.
 Instead, numeric literals have a type derived from their value, and can be